portainer/portainer-docs/docs/v2.0/auth/oauth.md

 In this screen, you need to configure the data that you OAuth provider give you to configure Portainer.
 The fields are:

-* Automatic User Provisioning: Toggle on this options if you want to create users for each user logged using OAuth.
+* Automatic User Provisioning: Toggle on these options if you want to create users for each user logged using OAuth.
 After enable the toggle, you need to define in wich team that users should be created.

 ![oauth](assets/oauth_2.png)

 * Client ID: This is the public identifier of the OAuth application.
-* Client Secret: Here, you need fill with the token access to the OAuth Application.
+* Client Secret: Here, you need to fill with the token access to the OAuth Application.
 * Authorization URL: URL used to authenticate against the OAuth provider.
 Will redirect the user to the OAuth provider login view.
 * Access Token URL: URL used to authenticate against the OAuth provider.
 Will redirect the user to the OAuth provider login view.
 * Resource URL: URL used by Portainer to retrieve information about the authenticated user.